roy-van-dijk/web-animation/README.md

 For rotation the 3D cube guide was not helpful.
 The way they do it is to have 6 buttons, each corresponding to a side of the cube (front, back, top, etc.).
 This is a very simple solution but not fun and it doesn't take advantage of touch screens.

 I decided to implement my own rotation functions.
-The cube can be rotated on 3 axis using
+The cube can be rotated on 3 axis using CSS transforms:
 ```css
 transform: rotateX();
 transform: rotateY();